 If the Licensee fails, within any period specified by the relevant authorities, to observe any of the above requirements, the relevant authorities may take action to remedy the failure.
 The Licensee shall reimburse the relevant authorities any such sum as may be certified by that relevant authority to be the reasonable cost of executing any works under the terms of this clause.

-The Licensees shall co-ordinate and co-operate with any other licensed operator or authorised person in respect of road openings and shall, after being consulted by the local authority, comply with any regulations or guidelines issued by this authority.
+The Licensees shall co-ordinate and co-operate with any other licensed operator or authorised person in respect of road openings and shall, after being consulted by the local authority, comply with any regulations or guidelines issued by that authority.

 Where, in the course of installing or maintaining the network, the Licensee after obtaining the approval of the relevant authorities, breaks up or opens any public street, it shall not remove, displace or interfere with any telecommunication line, water pipe or any drain or sewer or any tube, casing, duct, wire or cable or any other installations installed by any other person, without that other person's consent.